-- Formatting: IE11 provides more detailed notifications about formatting of the message.
+- Formatting: IE11 provides more detailed notifications about the formatting of the message.

 Along with these added capabilities, Internet Explorer 11 also includes better input with East Asian Languages.

-With all these new features added to Internet Explorer 11, writing email and other documents has become much easier now.
+With all these new features added to Internet Explorer 11, writing an email and other documents have become much easier now.

-If you have used this feature in IE11 on Windows 8.1, let us know what you think of it.
+If you have used this feature in IE11 on Windows, let us know what you think of it.